herkkules/herkkules/README.md

 > - **Leadership Gaps** are a common element of business evolution.
 Temporary... requiring empathy and sustainable routines.
 I design and implement **Workflows** that enable your organisation to meet future **Growth** with agility and resilience, ensuring both immediate and continued success.

-> - **Common goals** need to be nudged into action and a shared mental vision needs to be refined.
+> - **Common goals** need to be nudged into action and a shared mental model needs to be crafted.

 > - Leadership Development & training